accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 ###### iOS and Android

-1. Activate the **screen reader** from a terminal.
+1. Activate the application and the **screen reader** from a terminal.
 1. From a second terminal, make a call to the first terminal.
-1. When the incoming call appears, check
+1. When the incoming call appears, check that:
-	- that the caller identification is available in visible text format (for example, a name or a telephone number);
+	- the caller identification is visually available in the form of text of an understandable nature (for example, a name or a telephone number);
-	- and that this identification is correctly rendered by **the screen reader**.
+	- this identification is correctly rendered by **the screen reader**.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03) *6.3 Caller ID*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03) *6.3 Caller ID*.

-#### [Criterion 15.9](#crit-15-9) [A] For each [two-way voice communication](glossaire.md#two-way-voice-communication-application) application that provides caller identification, is there a way to present this identification for sign language users? {id="crit-15-9"}
+#### [Criterion 15.9](#crit-15-9) [A] For each [two-way voice communication](glossaire.md#two-way-voice-communication-application) application that makes it possible to identify the activity of a speaking interlocutor, it is possible to identify the activity of a signing interlocutor.
+Is this rule respected? {id="crit-15-9"}

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Activate the application and launch a video call between the two terminals.
-1. Check that the terminal receiving the call has a method enabling sign language users to identify the caller.
+1. Initiate an oral activity, and check that the second terminal has information to identify this activity (for example, the presence of a coloured halo around the thumbnail of the speaker in activity).
+1. If this is the case:
+	- look for the presence of a manual mechanism (e.g. a button) that would allow the person signing to indicate that they are signing;
+	- if not, perform gestures in front of the camera (see note) and check that information is automatically displayed to identify this visual activity.
 1. If this is the case, the criterion is validated.

+Note: in communication applications, the identification of a spoken activity is not based on the identification of an intelligible verbal message (a word or sentence, for example), but solely on the identification of a sound (a noise, for example).
+In this way, visual activity, even if it does not correspond to an element that can be understood in sign language, could be detected automatically by this application and would therefore serve as a mechanism for identifying the activity of a person who signs.
+It is therefore possible to test by performing gestures even if they do not correspond to an element of meaning in sign language.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03) *6.5.6 Speaker identification with video (sign language) communication*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03) *6.5.6 Speaker identification with video (sign language) communication*.

 #### [Criterion 15.10](#crit-15-10) [A] For each [two-way voice communication](glossaire.md#two-way-voice-communication-application) application that has [voice-based services](glossaire.md#voice-based-services), are these services usable without the need to listen or speak? {id="crit-15-10"}